ibpdas/ValueLine/README.md

 - which decisions accelerate progress

 ### Level 1.
 Build the foundational enablers
-- Conditions that data leaders and teams directly influence.
+- Conditions that data leaders and federated partner teams shape and build.
 - These are the most influenceable conditions, but also some of the hardest to move because they require alignment, governance, design, capability building and early cultural shifts .
 - They provide early signals of progress, even before maturity and outcomes change.